Rishabh42/CineMatch/assignment/assignement-1/Report.md

 # 2.1
 ### User classes:
-The different user classes of Notion, and why these classes use Notion:
+The different user classes of Notion, and how these different user classes use Notion:
 - **Students**
 	- Take lecture notes
 	- Collaborate with other students on group projects